 Different types of businesses have different needs.
 Tech companies, media companies, and construction companies all have wildly different focuses – but within their industries, there are certain standards that should be met.
 Good MSPs will offer you testimonials and reviews from previous clients.
 Make sure to ask for information about other companies in your industry and their experiences.

 You should always ask what companies do proactively to avoid problems.
 Do they have active security that monitors for cyberthreats?
-Do they proactively monitor network traffic to look for weaknesses?
+Are they proactively monitor network traffic to look for weaknesses?
 Do they offer training to employees to help them understand the internal risks of phishing and whaling hacks (they jumped up by 21% last quarter)?

 A good company is always available; a great company is ready before you even need them.

 Some MSPs seem to expect to walk into your business, offer you a set of solutions, and then wait for you to implement them.
 That’s just not reasonable.
 Even when an MSP is deeply familiar with companies in your industry, they don’t know your business; no company has a one-size-fits-all solution.